geekmister/geekmister/README.md

 ![iPhoenDeviceInfoOfLoveThink](iPhoenDeviceInfoOfLoveThink.png)
 11. Develop voice recorder for iPhone that is helpful!
 12. Develop video record for all plaform are helpful.
+13. I hava an idea what save multi-screenshot to clipboard when screenshot on my working.
+Then paste screenshot is very easy!

 # Use resources